 1 2 3 4 5 There is no effective leadership approach in the unit to manage the quality assurance system and support the internalization of the quality culture.
 In the unit, leaders have ownership and motivation regarding the management of the quality assurance system and the internalization of its culture.
 There are effective leadership practices spread throughout the unit that support the development of the quality assurance system and culture.
 Leadership practices and their contribution to the development of the quality assurance system and culture are monitored, and associated improvements are made.
-There are internalized, systematic, sustainable, and exemplary practices. evaluation r • Training H v Evaluation Reports (360-d cipation documents from ser ninars, workshops, and train
+There are internalized, systematic, sustainable, and exemplary practices.

-Training Records (Certificates of participation accuments from seminars, workshops, and training programs related to leadership, strategic planning, and quality management attended by managers.)

-- Survey and Interview Results (Feedback surveys or one-on-one interview results collected from academic and administrative staff.) - Improvement Plans (Documents related to leadership development programs created based on evaluation results or changes made in task distribution.)
+- Leadership Evaluation Reports (360-degree feedback analyses regularly conducted for managers, performance evaluation results) - Training Records (Certificates or participation documents from seminars, workshops, and training programs related to leadership, strategic planning, and quality management attended by managers.) - Survey and Interview Results (Feedback surveys or one-on-one interview results collected from academic and administrative staff.) - Improvement Plans (Documents related to leadership development programs created based on evaluation results or changes made in task distribution.)